Cacti/plugin_syslog/README.md

 * issue#102: Syslog statistics filter problem - select program
 * issue#101: Alert rule SQL Expression not working as expected
+* issue#103: Allow syslog to use rsyslog new tizezone sensitive timestamps instead of legacy date/time
 * issue#100: Fix odd/even classes generation in report
 * issue#99: Re-Alert Cycle (Alert Rules) is wrong in case of 1 minute poller interval
 * issue#96: Syslog filtering does not work with some international characters